piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-50-plan-configuration.md

 ## Enabling plan

-The `enablePlans` contains a comma separated supported plan names.
+The `enablePlans` property contains a comma separated supported plan names.
 To enable plan add the name to the list, for example:
 ```yaml
 enablePlans: "trial,aws,gcp"
 ```